sequencemedia/verify-url/README.md

 ### 3 - The verification request failed

-Dispatching a request to this URL generated an error
+Either the `url` was not a valid URL or dispatching a request to it generated an error

 - Perhaps the host does not exist
 - Perhaps the host is not reachable